 The scores are displayed in the form of skill scores, with the raw COSMO-E ensemble forecasts as the reference.
 A positive skill score indicates an improvement upon the COSMO-E forecasts, whereas a negative skill score suggests the reference forecasts are more accurate.
-As the threshold decreases, the weight function tends to one, and all scores should therefore tend to the skill score obtained from the unweighted CRPS.
-As expected in this case, the climatological forecasts are significantly worse than the COSMO-E output, while the post-processed forecasts offer improve ments of roughly 16%.
-Confidence intervals for the skill scores are also shown at each threshold, calculated using the block bootstrap approach described previously.
+Vertical lines are displayed at thresholds of 25 and 27 degrees, which correspond to the thresholds employed within the heat event definitions considered here.
+As the threshold becomes more negative, the weight function tends to one, and all scores should therefore tend to the skill scores obtained from the unweighted CRPS.
+As expected in this case, the climatological forecasts are significantly worse than the COSMO-E output, while the post-processed forecasts offer improvements of roughly 15%.

-However, for all weighted versions of the CRPS, the skill score increases as higher thresholds 636 are considered, suggesting the COSMO-E forecasts perform particularly poorly when predicting 637 these more extreme events.
-This is true not only for the post-processed forecasts, but also for the 638 climatological predictions.
-The COSMO-E forecasts, and hence also the post-processed forecasts 639 to a lesser degree, tend to over-predict exceedances of extreme thresholds (see Figures 8 and 640 9).
-However, the extreme thresholds are rarely exceeded by the observations, meaning the average 641 weighted scores for the climatological forecasts are very close to zero.
-As a result, the climatological 642 forecasts improve even upon the post-processed forecasts at very extreme temperature thresholds, 643 with skill scores that tend towards one.
-644
+However, for all weighted versions of the CRPS, the skill score increases as higher thresholds are considered, suggesting the COSMO-E forecasts perform particularly poorly when predicting these more extreme events.
+This is true not only for the post-processed forecasts, but also for the climatological predictions.
+The COSMO-E forecasts, and hence also the post-processed forecasts to a lesser degree, tend to over-predict exceedances of extreme thresholds (see Figures 8 and 9).
+However, the extreme thresholds are rarely exceeded by the observations, meaning the average weighted scores for the climatological forecasts are very close to zero.
+As a result, the climatological forecasts improve even upon the post-processed forecasts at very extreme temperature thresholds, with skill scores that tend towards one.